BayAreaMetro/travel-model-one/model-files/scripts/metrics/Readme.md

 where

  * T<sub>base</sub> and T<sub>scenario</sub> are, respectively, persons traveling in the base and scenario model runs
- * L<sub>base</sub> and L<sub>scenario</sub> are, respectivley, the destination choice logsums transformed to person hours in the base and scenario model runs
+ * L<sub>base</sub> and L<sub>scenario</sub> are, respectively, the destination choice logsums transformed to person hours in the base and scenario model runs

 ### Travel Time